planetruby/gems/2020/20-lhs-lhc.md

 ## What's next?

-I encourage you to checkout the awesome, detailed and very thought-through [READMEs](https://github.com/local-ch/lhs/blob/master/README.md) the team at [local-ch](https://github.com/local-ch) have put together.
+I encourage you to checkout the awesome, detailed and thought-through [READMEs](https://github.com/local-ch/lhs/blob/master/README.md) the localsearch.ch team have put together.
 They contain both simple and advanced examples of how you can use the gems.
 They even give you the feeling that they thought about every little detail you didn't even know you needed!

 ## Alternatives